HCL-TECH-SOFTWARE/domino-cert-manager/docs/faq.md

 Technically there is no "better" the certificates are the same and they are always stored in **PEM format**.
 You can see them in clear text in the TLS Credentials document.

-Certstore only uses KYR an import format only.
-And never as a storage format.
-One of the design goals was to replace the "**kyr-file format**" with the standard PEM format.
+Certstore only supports the KYR file for import only.
+One of the design goals was to replace the "**KYR file format**" with the standard PEM format.
 KYR is an old IBM format using two files.
 The KYR file itself is encrypted and the encryption key is stored in the STH file.

 The `.sth` file is just encoded and you can run a simple perl script to decode it.
 When CertMgr reads a `.kyr` file it will always get the password from the .sth file with the same name.
 You don't need to specify it.

 HCL recommends to use CertMgr and don't use KYR files any more.
 But the new TLS Cache has been implemented to be fully compatible to the old KYR cache and they are both enabled by default.
 The TLS cache will be asked first.
 Only if not key is found, the old KYR file cache is asked.

 # How do I know if the HTTP task is using the TLS credentials in the Cert Store or still using the KYR file specified in the Internet site?